 This guide will journey through these 5 key stages:

 Kitchen Task lighting ((link to How to Light a Kitchen)) is the description of the illumination required to successfully perform a specific task.
 Take a copy of your lighting plan and annotate where all the specific tasks will be carried out.
 For example, where will the food most likely be cut and prepared, where will hot drinks be made etc

 List these tasks separately too so you tick them off later on once the lighting solution is found.

-Kitchen Accent lighting (link to how to article) is the description of the lighting that adds a level of interest and enhances the space by being included.
+Kitchen accent lighting is the description of the lighting that adds a level of interest and enhances the space by being included.
 For example, a pair of wall lights, a lit row of shelves, artwork, a feature pendant.

 Add to your drawings and list any objects or spaces that would benefit from being lit.
 This may not be completed at this stage but note down all the ones that seem obvious.